Rudolf Pleil

-Rudolf Pleil (July 7, 1924 – February 18, 1958) was a German serial killer known as Der Totmacher (literally: "The Deadmaker").
+Rudolf Pleil (7 July 1924 – 18 February 1958) was a German serial killer known as Der Totmacher (literally: "The Deadmaker").
 He was convicted of killing a salesman and nine women, but claimed to have killed 25 people.
-Many of his crimes took place mainly in the Harz mountain range.
+Many of his crimes took place in the Harz mountain range.

 Early life

-Pleil was born on July 7, 1924 in a small village, close to the border of former Czechoslovakia.
+Pleil was born on 7 July 1924, in a small village close to the border of the former Czechoslovakia.
 His father was an industrial worker and communist.
 After the seizure of control by the Nazis, he was arrested and then moved with his family to the neighbouring Czech town of Vejprty.
 At the age of nine, Pleil had to support his parents through border smuggling and was repeatedly arrested.
 He did not attend school regularly because he had to earn money for his unemployed parents and his sister.
 His brother died prematurely and his older sister submitted to forced sterilization due to her epilepsy, according to Nazi law.
 At the age of 13, he had his first sexual experience with a prostitute.

 In 1939, when he was 15, he left home and began working as a butcher, but quit after a few weeks.
 He worked as a shipboy on barges on the Elbe and Oder.
 Here too, he operated smaller, illegal businesses.
-In the summer of 1939 he was hired as a machine boy on a merchant ship to South America.
+In the summer of 1939, he was hired as a machine boy on a merchant ship to South America.
 After the beginning of the Second World War, he came to the Kriegsmarine, where he was sentenced to one year in prison for theft.
-On October 26, 1943, he was found unfit for service due to epileptic seizures.
+On 26 October 1943, he was found unfit for service due to epileptic seizures.
 After his dismissal worked as a waiter, he continued to suffer from seizures, which is why, according to a medical report, he was supposed to be sterilized.
 A bomb attack destroyed the operating room a few days before the scheduled appointment.
 Pleil had previously fathered an illegitimate child, which was taken care of by his sister.